rhit-catapult/s1.catapult.io/pages/01_windows_install.md

 # Git Installation: MacOS

 In order to install git, we will first need to install Homebrew.
 Homebrew is a package manager that simplifies installing utilities such as git.
-To install Homebrew, open your terminal and paste in the following:
+To install Homebrew, open your terminal (search terminal in Spotlight) and paste in the following:

 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```